hashicorp/vault/website/source/guides/operations/autounseal-aws-kms.html.md

 When you are prompted, enter "yes" to continue.

-To verify that Vault has been installed, run `vault status` command which should respond with "_server is not yet initialized_" message.
+To verify that Vault has been installed, run `vault status` command which should return "_server is not yet initialized_" message.

 ```plaintext
 $ export VAULT_ADDR=http://127.0.0.1:8200